 Here is what I want in a plain chocolate ice cream: a rich, chocolate bite that doesn't make me feel like I'm eating a cold mouthful of chocolate chips.
 Here is what Blue Bell Dutch Chocolate is like: a bite of fresh cream and thick chocolate that tastes fresh and oh-so-smooth.

-If you've never had that experience when eating chocolate ice cream, you haven't had one of Blue Bell's best flavor yet.
+If you've never had that experience when eating chocolate ice cream, you haven't had one of Blue Bell's best flavors yet.
 Not grainy or lacking in additions, this just might be the best chocolate ice cream on the planet.

 3. Blue Bell Buttered Pecan

-When I was a kid, my dad would order Buttered Pecan ice cream and I would gag just at the thought of an ice cream without chocolate or strawberry.
+When I was a kid, my dad would order Buttered Pecan ice cream and I would gag just at the thought of ice cream without chocolate or strawberry.
 Now, after Blue Bell Buttered Pecan, I can admit that he was so right.

 Perfect for when you're not craving something heavy and chocolatey, this butter pecan ice cream base with salted, roasted pecan halves is just exciting and tasty enough to satisfy that hard-to-describe craving.
 The thick pecan halves really bring the whole carton home.
 Where I ate it all in about two days.